 - Patients' perception and response to a variety of common hospital sounds should be more thoroughly researched.
 Researchers were surprised to learn some sounds, such as the tea trolley, brought a degree of comfort to patients - as a signal of social interaction

 - Patients and families need clear information about probably noise levels during admissions, so they are better prepared in advance, and can consider simple solutions such as bringing their own headphones or earplugs

-Dr Xyrichis from suggests that modifications can be made to existing environments at a relatively low cost: these can include
+Dr Xyrichis from the college suggests that modifications can be made to existing environments at a relatively low cost, these can include:

 - Interventions such as sound-absorbing panels, and